pypy/pypy/pypy/doc/objspace.rst

 The largest part of the :source:`pypy/objspace/std` package defines and implements the library of Python's built-in object types.
-Each type (:py:class:`int`, :py:class:`float`, :py:class:`list`, :py:class:`tuple`, :py:class:`str`, :py:class:`type`, etc.) is typically implemented by two modules:
+Each type (:py:class:`int`, :py:class:`float`, :py:class:`list`, :py:class:`tuple`, :py:class:`str`, :py:class:`type`, and so on) is typically implemented by two modules:

 * the *type specification* module, which for a type ``xyz`` is called ``xyztype.py``;